Persistent Animal Identification Leveraging Non-Visual Markers: Experiments

 and conversely, the ratio of \glspl{bb} with a non-null oracle assignment that are not identified define the \gls{fnr}:

 In fact, if we consider raw counts (rather than ratios), the sum of Mis-Identifications, \gls{fpr} and \gls{fnr} constitute all the errors the system makes.

-\paragraph{Evaluation data-size:} Table \ref{TAB_DATA_SIZE} summarises the number of samples (within each dataset) that are used to compute the above metrics.
-The Accuracy scores are normalised by the total number of samples in each case.
-The Overall \gls{iou}, mis-identification and \gls{fnr} rates are divided by the Visible/Detections counts as necessary. \gls{fpr} is always divided by the Hidden/Background counts.
+\paragraph{Evaluation data-size:} Table \ref{TAB_DATA_SIZE} summarises the size of each of the normalisers (within each dataset) that are used to compute the above metrics: the symbols used are the same as those used in the normalisers of Eqs.\ \ref{EQ_OVERALL_ACCURACY} -- \ref{EQ_FNR_GD}.